chusiang/php7.ansible.role/README.md

 debian_php7_apt_key: "https://www.dotdeb.org/dotdeb.gpg"
 ubuntu_php7_ppa_repo: "ppa:ondrej/php"

-# A switch for use official apt repository.
+# A switch for enable or disable the third-party repository.
 #
 #  true: use the official repository.
 #  false: use the third-party repository.